pudly/schmopera-hugo/content/articles/he-saidshe-said-aprile-millo-at-trinity-st-pauls.md

 ---
-title: "He said/She said: Aprile Millo at Trinity St. Paul's"
+title: "He said/She said: Aprile Millo at Trinity St. Paul&#039;s"
 ---

 This is a joint review with contributor Greg Finney.
 [Read more by Greg](http://schmopera.com/author/greg/).